More Upheaval For Trump's Special Counsel Legal Team: DiGenova Out Before Beginning

 Not even a week has passed since it was announced that Fox News firebrand Joseph diGenova was joining President Trump's special counsel legal team to help address the FBI probe into Russian interference in the 2016 election.
 Fast forward five days and diGenova and his lawyer wife, Victoria Toensing, are out before they even got in.

-Trump's personal lawyer Jay Sekulow told NPR's Tamara Keith that the law firm diGenova runs with Toensing also represents two other people caught up in the Mueller investigation, Mark Corallo and Sam Clovis, which would present a conflict of interest.
+"The President is disappointed that conflicts prevent Joe diGenova and Victoria Toensing from joining the President's Special Counsel legal team," Trump's personal attorney Jay Sekulow said in a statement Sunday.
+"However, those conflicts do not prevent them from assisting the President in other legal matters The President looks forward to working with them."

-"The President is disappointed that conflicts prevent Joe diGenova and Victoria Toensing from joining the President's Special Counsel legal team.
-However, those conflicts do not prevent them from assisting the President in other legal matters," Sekulow said in a statement Sunday.
-"The President looks forward to working with them. "
+The law firm diGenova runs with Toensing also represents two other people caught up in the Mueller investigation, Mark Corallo and Sam Clovis, which would present a conflict of interest, reports NPR's Tamara Keith.

 DiGenova, a former U.S. attorney, has been a staunch Trump defender, using his Fox News appearances to slam the Russia investigation.